SichaoYang/W2MHS/README.md

 is used to detect the WMHs.
 - *Quantification Module*: The purpose of this module is to summarize the WMH segmentations.
 This is especially important in down-stream analysis.
+- *Visualization Module*: The purpose of this module is to visualize the hyperintense regions.
+Probability maps are converted into a heatmap.

 We first walk you through installation of the toolbox, followed by the several ways to interface with it.
 Finally there are details on some more advanced features and parameters of W2MHS.